Early intervention and colostrum are crucial for a healthy calf

 Calving is starting to kick into gear on beef farms across the country.
 According to the Irish Cattle Breeding Federation (ICBF), some 90,635 calves have been registered to beef dams so far this year (week ending February 23).

 By now, heifers should be at least 80% of their mature body weight.
-A balanced plain of nutrition should also be offered to in-calf cows and heifers; these animals should have a body condition score (BCS) of between 2.75 and 3.25 at calving.
+A balanced plain of nutrition should also be offered to in-calf cows and heifers; these animals should have a body condition score (BCS) of 2.5 at calving.